XenoLarpane/Black-Halo-Syndicate/README.md

 * Feedback
 * Community support

-If you want to contribute to a project, check its documentation first and coordinate with the relevant project or division lead.
+Members contributing to a project should coordinate with the relevant project or division lead before making significant changes.

 ### Basic Contribution Flow